 A successful content strategy is a diverse one, spanning everything from essential evergreen guides to internal updates.
 But you should also strive to create thought leadership content that provides genuine, fresh insight to your audience.

-Such content sets your brand apart from your competitors by delivering useful, engaging news that your target market want to read.
+Such content sets your brand apart from your competitors by delivering useful, engaging news that your target market wants to read.
 Use your social media channels to cascade this content to your customers, transforming your social feed into a newswire for your industry.

 Why does PR matter for my business?

-Name any of the biggest brands out there today, and every single one of them will have a coherent PR strategy in place.
+Name any of the biggest brands out there today, and every single one of them will have a coherent PR and social strategy in place.
 In the cut-and-thrust of a social media-centric world, brands can be made or broken with a single tweet.
 Consequently, a PR strategy isn’t just optional — it’s a business necessity.

 But what about small businesses or solo enterprises?
 As such a relatively small fish in a big pond, does a PR strategy really matter?